Pricing Blog Formulas Tools About Download

 I’m going to explain exactly what this color is, how to formulate it step by step, and why it has become the most requested brown of 2026.

-What Is Espresso Martini Brunette
+What Is Espresso Martini Brunette?

 Espresso Martini Brunette is a level 3-4 dark brown with a cool-neutral undertone and intense dimensional shine.
 It differs from traditional browns through its multitonal depth and subtle violet-ash reflections that catch light without being obvious.
 It is the most requested brunette shade of 2026 due to its versatility, low maintenance, and editorial finish.